 Step 5.
 The top box contains a command for pulling the image by tag.
-Copy the image name as shown in the box (you'll use this name to set up your Cloud Environment in the next section).
+Copy the image name as shown in the box (use this name to set up your Cloud Environment in the next section).

-In the example above, you would only copy the image name with the tag, which is
+In the example above, you would copy the image name with the tag, which is

 How do I know which image tag (version) I need?

-When you first start using any Terra Jupyter Docker image for your notebook analysis, It's a good idea to note the Docker image version tag.
-You can find the image version tag in the Cloud Environment Settings when you select the image from the Application configuration drop-down (see image below).
+When you start using any Terra Jupyter Docker image for your notebook analysis, note the Docker image version tag.
+Find the image version tag in the Cloud Environment Settings when you select the image from the Application configuration drop-down (see image below).

-Uploading previous Terra images to your Cloud Environment: Step-by-step instructions
+How to upload previous Terra images to your Cloud Environment

 The Cloud Environment Settings provide the option to use a Custom Environment where you can paste the name of a Docker image.
-After finding your Docker image of interest and copying the image name in the above section, Finding images in the Google Container Registry, use the following steps to install the image in your Cloud Environment.
+After finding your Docker image of interest and copying the image name in the above section, Finding images in the Google Container Registry, follow these steps to install the image in your Cloud Environment.

 Step 2.
 In the Cloud Environment Details pane, select Environment Settings underneath the Jupyter logo.